 My first introduction to the young Polish Jesuit Stanislaus Kostka was through the Mass my great-grandfather wrote for him - possibly for the young men he taught as Spring Hill, perhaps for his roommate at the Freiborg conservatory Ignacy Paderewski.
 Stanislaus was only 17 when he died, and barely in the novitiate, but he truly impressed his superiors in that short time.
 When we think of impressive lives determined to be lived for Christ then Mother Francis Xavier Cabrini immediately jumps to mind as well - considered too ill to join two convents, she created her own, dedicated to those marginalized like her.

 This is the reason that we hold up the saints for our edification and inspiration.
-They are with us now, hoping through prayer in eternal life to continue the work that they started in earthly life.
+It does not matter the length of our lives or the 'quality'.
+We cannot forget that in the Communion of Saints they are with us now, hoping through prayer in eternal life to continue the work that they started in earthly life.
 We too can live these lives of quiet love.

 Consider how hard it is for a person to be separated from any place he has loved deeply.
 How much harder the soul will find it when the time comes to leave the mortal body, its companion so dear.
 And the great fear it will experience in that moment because its salvation is at stake and it must stand in the presence of the one it has so offended.
 If the just man will scarcely be saved, what about me a sinner?